Timoyaj/Jumia-web-scrapping-with-R/README.md

-# Web Scraping Jumia Nigeria Product Information
+# Web Scraping Jumia Nigeria Product Information with R
-# Jumia Nigeria

 This project aims to demonstrate a web scraping approach to collect product information from Jumia, a popular online marketplace in Nigeria.
 The data collected includes details such as product prices, ratings, discounts, and brands from the mobile phones category.
 The project is implemented using R and utilizes various R packages, such as 'rvest', 'dplyr', 'stringr', 'glue', 'tidyverse', 'RMySQL', and 'DBI', to scrape, manipulate, and store the data.

 ## Table of Contents